laberning/openrowingmonitor/docs/physics_openrowingmonitor.md

 Where $\overline{P}$ is the average power and $\overline{\omega}$ is the average angular velocity during the stroke.
 Here, the average speed can be determined in a robust manner (i.e. &Delta;&theta; / &Delta;t for sufficiently large &Delta;t).

-As Dave Venrooy indicates this is accurate with a 5% margin.
+Dave Venrooy indicates that this formula is accurate with a 5% margin [[3]](#3).
 Testing this on live data confirms this behavior.
 Academic research on the accuracy of the Concept 2 RowErg PM5's power measurements [[17]](#17) shows that:

 * It seems that Concept 2 is also using this simplified formula, or something quite similar, in the PM5;